CanKanKanin/ITCS424_Project_WhereWhichWay/README.md

 This project is builded as IOS application, so use IOS simulator to show the application and use Xcode to run on the real iphone device.

-feel free to contact me if you got any problem
+feel free to contact us if you got any problem
+- kanin.pra@student.mahidol.ac.th
+- pongpop.lap@student.mahidol.ac.th